sourcegraph/handbook/content/departments/product-engineering/engineering/process/deployments/security.md

 To configure the Cloudflare WAF, add or update WAF rules in `[sourcegraph/sgdev]-waf.tf`.
 For documentation on what configuration options exist, check [the terraform registry](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).
 Note that the configuration options may be restricted by plan, as documented in the [Cloudflare API documentation](https://api.cloudflare.com/).

-The Cloudflare WAF must be turned for any instances containing customer data, including Cloud.
+The Cloudflare WAF must be enabled for any instances containing customer data, including Cloud.

 ### Rate Limiter